GabrielBenford/Login/README.md

 Login

 This project demonstrates automated web testing using Python.
-It automates a login system and shopping card functionality on "SauceDemo" website. with screenshot capture in case of failure and HTML report.The framework captures screenshots whenever a test fails and generates an HTML report for easy test result analysis.
+It automates a login system and shopping card functionality on "SauceDemo" website.With screenshot capture in case of failure and HTML report.The framework captures screenshots whenever a test fails and generates an HTML report for easy test result analysis.

 🛠️ Tools used:
   -Python
   -Selenium
-  -pytest
+  -Pytest
   -WebDriverWait

 🧪 What happen in the code: